Last Updated on March 3, 2023

 FAQ

 A bitter melon is a type of cucumber that tastes, well, bitter.
-It’s often used in Asian cuisine, and can be found in Chinese and Indian dishes.
-If you’ve never had a bitter melon before, it might not be what you’re expecting.
+It’s often used in Asian cuisine and can be found in Chinese and Indian dishes.

 Yes, you can purchase bitter melon in the United States.
 It is available across the U.S. and Mexico throughout the year.